 SEND: role of the link governor

 Clarify your role as the link governor for pupils with special educational needs and disabilities (SEND).
-Download our role description and get advice on meeting with the special educational needs co-ordinator (SENCO), as well as a link for training.
+Download our role description and get advice on meeting with the special educational needs co-ordinator (SENCO).

 School types: AllSchool phases: AllRef: 3910